whalderman/search-quality-rater-guidelines-tldr/docs/qrg/needs-met-rating-guideline/13-rating-using-the-needs-met-scale.md

 ![fails to meet](../images/failsm.jpg)

-Despite strong medical consensus linking tobacco to lung cancer—which can be found at authoritative sources by searching [lung cancer and smoking]—this LP claims there is no connection between smoking and cancer by selectively interpreting some experiments done on animals.
+Despite strong medical consensus linking tobacco to lung cancer—which can be found at authoritative sources by searching <span class="query">lung cancer and smoking</span>—this LP claims there is no connection between smoking and cancer by selectively interpreting some experiments done on animals.

 Additionally, this is a YMYL query on a medical topic, so accurate and trustworthy information is highly important.
 This page directly contradicts well-established medical consensus and may potentially cause harm to users, so it should be rated Fails to Meet.